csuarez00/CIS-11-Bubble-Sort-Project/README.md

-CIS-11 Bubble Sort Sorcerers (LC-3 Assembly)
+CIS-11 Bubble Sort Sorcerers (LC-3 Assembly)<br>
-A Bubble Sort Algorithm built using LC-3 Assembly language that accepts 8 integers inputted by the user, sorting them in ascending order, and displaying sorted results.
+A Bubble Sort Algorithm built using LC-3 Assembly language that accepts 8 integers inputted by the user, sorting them in ascending order, and displaying sorted results.<br>
-Live Demo
+Live Demo<br>
-Program is run using LC-3 Simulator.
+Program is run using LC-3 Simulator.<br>
 ________________________________________
 <a id="table-of-contents"></a>
 ## Table of Contents <br>